Saghen/blink.cmp/README.md

     -- your own keymap.
     keymap = { preset = 'default' },

-    highlight = {
+    appearance = {
-      -- sets the fallback highlight groups to nvim-cmp's highlight groups -- useful for when your theme doesn't support blink.cmp -- will be removed in a future release, assuming themes add support use_nvim_cmp_as_default = true,
+      -- Sets the fallback highlight groups to nvim-cmp's highlight groups -- Useful for when your theme doesn't support blink.cmp -- will be removed in a future release use_nvim_cmp_as_default = true,
+      -- Set to 'mono' for 'Nerd Font Mono' or 'normal' for 'Nerd Font' -- Adjusts spacing to ensure icons are aligned nerd_font_variant = 'mono'
     },
-    -- set to 'mono' for 'Nerd Font Mono' or 'normal' for 'Nerd Font' -- adjusts spacing to ensure icons are aligned nerd_font_variant = 'mono',

     -- default list of enabled providers defined so that you can extend it -- elsewhere in your config, without redefining it, via `opts_extend`